Bachelor of Fine Arts (Visual Art) creative application requirements

 A folio of works that demonstrates an interest in Sculpture and Installation.
 Please include drawings, sketchbooks, notebooks, and other visual work, which may include painting, photography, performance and digital-based works, and any other relevant materials that may indicate your broader creative interests.

 The University of Melbourne and the Faculty of Fine Arts and Music are committed to creating an inclusive environment for all participants, regardless of their physical, sensory, cognitive, or psychological abilities.
-You will be asked if you have any accessibility requirements for the interview during the interview booking stage.
+Should you be required to attend an interview you will be asked if you have any accessibility requirements during the interview booking stage.

-Applicants' folio will be assessed against the following criteria:
+The folio will be evaluated according to the following criteria:

 - Technical and practical competence